thin-edge/thin-edge.io/vision.md

 protocol converters or industrial gateways.
 Here thin-edge.io helps to unify the complex device landscape by offering lightweight software modules which can run on resource constrained, brownfield hardware.
+The framework does so by providing a frictionless user experience to enable customers to develop their own solutions based on the included functionality but also by attaching custom functionality with minimum effort.

 ## Our target users/personas